PelionIoT/ref-wem-webapp/README.md

 }
 ```

-Where XXXX is the Object ID of your resource, and YYYY is the Resource ID of your resource.
+Where XXXX is the Object ID of your resource and YYYY is the Resource ID of your resource.

 That is it!
-Your web application should now should additional sensor information.
+Your web application now shows additional sensor information.